SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/testcase.md

 ## Next Step

-To deploy the application to SAP BTP, Cloud Foundry runtime, follow the steps at [Deploy in SAP BTP, Cloud Foundry Runtime](deploy-cf.md).
+To deploy the application to SAP BTP, Cloud Foundry runtime, follow the steps at [Exercise 2 - Deploy to SAP BTP Cloud Foundry Runtime](../README.md#optional-exercise-2-deploy-in-sap-btp-cloud-foundry-runtime).